-The DSO, for a given company, is a measure of the average number of days that it takes a company to collect payment after a sale has been made.
+The days sales outstanding, for a given company, is a measure of the average number of days that it takes a company to collect payment after a sale has been made.
 If you frequently use trade credit, it is a central indicator for assessing your ability to receive payments on time.

-If you’re wondering how to calculate DSO, the DSO formula works as follows, for a given period:
+If you’re wondering how to calculate days sales outstanding for a given period, the DSO formula works as follows:

-DSO = (accounts receivables / total sales) * number of days
+DSO = (accounts receivable / total sales) * number of days

-The DPO (Days Payable Outstanding) is your mirror indicator: it allows you to see how many days you take on average to pay your invoices.
+The days payable outstanding (DPO) is your mirror indicator: it allows you to see how many days you take on average to pay your invoices.

-DPO = (accounts payables / cost of goods sold) * number of days
+DPO = (accounts payable / cost of goods sold) * number of days

-The DSO allows you to assess your ability to convert your trade receivables into cash.
+The days sales outstanding allows you to assess your ability to convert your trade receivables into cash.
 These, along with inventories, make up the main element of your working capital.

-The higher your DSO, the greater your working capital, and the lesser your free cash flow.
+The higher your days sales outstanding, the greater your working capital, and the lesser your free cash flow.

 To that effect, the DSO is a key indicator of the financial health of your company.
 And if it has deteriorated significantly in recent months, on a global scale, that is no coincidence.

-Calculating your DSO is one thing.
+Calculating your days sales outstanding is one thing.
 Knowing how to interpret it is another.